Defence of the Polish Post Office in Danzig: Cultural legacy

 In Poland, the episode has become one of the better known episodes of the Polish September Campaign and it is usually portrayed as a heroic story of David and Goliath proportions.
 In this view, it was a group of postmen who held out against German SS troops for almost an entire day.
-In 1979, the Defenders of the Polish Post Office monument was unveiled in Gdańsk.

-The Polish defence of the post office was also sympathetically portrayed in Chapter 18 of The Tin Drum by Günter Grass, 'The Defence of the Polish Post Office'.
+The Polish defence of the post office was also sympathetically portrayed in Chapter 18 of The Tin Drum (1959) by Günter Grass, 'The Defence of the Polish Post Office'.
 In the chapter, the protagonist Oskar Matzerath meets his presumptive father Jan Bronski as the latter heads home, trying to avoid fighting in the looming battle.
 Upon meeting Oskar, Jan returns to the post office, taking Oskar with him.
 Oskar is present during the siege, and portrays his presumptive father negatively to the SS, leading him to find himself guilty of Jan's execution.
 In the novel's penultimate chapter, Oskar and his friend Vittlar after the war encounter in Düsseldorf a survivor of the siege, Viktor Weluhn, whom two men were preparing to execute for his actions at the siege.
 Viktor and his executioners disappear into the night later in the chapter, with Viktor's fate left unknown.

-The defence of the post office is dramatised in the first episode of World on Fire.
+In 1979, the Defenders of the Polish Post Office Monument was unveiled in Gdańsk.
+In 2012 the Polish rock/metal band Horytnica has written a song titled "Obrońca Poczty w Gdańsku" ("Defender of the Post Office in Danzig").
+The defence of the post office is dramatised in the first episode of the 2019 British war drama series World on Fire.

-The Polish band Horytnica has written a song "Obrońca Poczty w Gdańsku" about this feat.
+In 2021, the solo board game "Soldiers in Postmen's Uniforms" was published by Dan Verssen Games letting the player "recreate the historic accomplishment of the Polish postal workers by defending the post office during the day-long siege."